-- Look at module catalogues on Blackboard for the institutions you have selected and arrange a meeting with your Academic Exchange Coordinator to discuss which modules you can take during your exchange.
-You will need this information to complete the study plans.
+- Look at module catalogues on Blackboard for the institutions you have selected and arrange a meeting with your academic exchange coordinator to discuss which modules you can take during your exchange.

-- Prepare your personal statement (in a Word document so that you can copy and paste into your application) explaining why you should be selected for the exchange programme
+- Prepare your personal statement of 300-500 words (in a Word document so that you can copy and paste into your application) explaining why you should be selected for the exchange programme.

 How to apply

-Follow the link to Engage, where you will check your eligibility by selecting your degree.
-If you are eligible, follow the instructions to complete your application.
+- Follow the link to Engage.
+If you are eligible, follow the instructions to complete your application

 If you have any questions, contact your Student Mobility Officer.

 - 20 April – 14 June 2020 – Application window for those intending to apply for a semester two exchange in 2020/21

 Selection for a semester/year study exchange will be based on:

 Academic mark and academic standing